sashajane19/PCCmethods/README.md

 # PCCmethods
 R code for phytoplankton community composition (PCC) methods paper.
 These scripts were developed with Dr. Dylan Catlett (dylan.catlett@whoi.edu) to analyze 18S rRNA (v9 region) from the NAAMES and EXPORTS projects.
 All data are available at https://seabass.gsfc.nasa.gov/experiment/NAAMES and https://seabass.gsfc.nasa.gov/cruise/EXPORTSNP.
+Samples were collected and prepared following the methods of Catlett et al. (2020).

+The DADA2 (v.
+1.12) package was used to trim sequences, infer ASVs, and remove chimeras.
+Taxonomy was assigned to ASVs with the ensembleTax method developed by Catlett et al. (2021).

-If you use this code, please cite: Kramer, S.J., L.M.
+If you use this workflow and code, please cite the following work:

+1) Catlett, D., Matson, P. G., Carlson, C. A., Wilbanks, E. G., Siegel, D. A., Iglesias-Rodriguez, M. D. (2020).
+Evaluation of accuracy and precision in an amplicon sequencing workflow for marine protist communities.
+Limnology and Oceanography: Methods, 18, 20–40. https://doi.org/10.1002/lom3.10343.

+2) Catlett, D., Son, K., Liang, C. (2021). ensembleTax: an R package for determinations of ensemble taxonomic assignments of phylogenetically-informative marker gene sequences.
+PeerJ, 9(e11865). https://doi.org/10.7717/peerj.11865.

+3) Kramer, S.J., L.M.
 Bolaños, D. Catlett, A.P.
 Chase, M.J.
 Behrenfeld, E.S.
 Boss, E. T. Crockford, S.J.
 Giovannoni, J.R.
 Graff, N. Haëntjens, L. Karp-Boss, E.E.
 Peacock, C.S.
 Roesler, H.M.
 Sosik, D.A.
 Siegel (2023).
 Toward a synthesis of phytoplankton community composition methods for global-scale application.

 Please let me know if you have any questions or are unable to access any files.